neerajakasu/healthscreen-ai/README.md

 ├── index.html      # The entire app — HTML, CSS, and JS in one file └── README.md       # This file
 ```

 ---

-## API key

-This app uses the **Google Gemini free tier** — 1,500 requests/day at no cost.

-Each user provides their own API key via the in-app input.
-Keys are stored only in the user's own browser (`localStorage`) and are never sent anywhere except directly to Google's API.

-Get a free key at [aistudio.google.com/apikey](https://aistudio.google.com/apikey).

----